German consumer morale unexpectedly rises in November

 German unemployment will continue to fall next year, with the jobless rate dropping to 6.7 percent from 7 percent in 2011, the ministry said.

-German retailer Metro AG said last week it was on track to beat last year's record profit of 2.4 billion euros.
+German retailer Metro AG (MEOG.DE) said last week it was on track to beat last year's record profit of 2.4 billion euros (1 billion pounds).

 GfK said it was crucial for policy-makers to find a long-term solution to the euro zone debt crisis.